Debt Consolidation - what is it and is it right for you?

 Debt consolidation allows people to merge multiple existing debts – such as credit cards, personal loans and hire purchases – into a single loan.

-No more juggling of numerous interest rates, repayment schedules and amounts with different creditors; debt consolidation simplifies these into one interest rate, one repayment schedule, and one creditor.
+That means no more juggling of numerous interest rates, repayment schedules and amounts with different creditors; debt consolidation simplifies these into one interest rate, one repayment schedule, and one creditor.

 The benefits of debt consolidation

-Jason has a standard credit card at a well-known NZ bank, with a $10,000 balance at 19.95% interest.
-He also has a low rate card at another NZ bank, with a $4,000 balance at an interest rate of 13.9%.
+Jason has a standard credit card at a well-known bank, with a $10,000 balance at 19.95% interest.
+He also has a low rate card at another bank, with a $4,000 balance at an interest rate of 13.9%.

 If Jason only makes the minimum repayments, it could take him almost 15 years to pay off the $4k card, and 25 years to pay off the $10k card.
 That’s a long time – and a lot of interest – to spend on a credit card purchase.

 Knowing this, Jason decides he wants to have each card paid off in 36 months, in which case he’d need to increase his monthly repayments to $509 a month.
 At the end of the 36 months, he would have paid over $4,000 in interest – much less than he would if he spread it out over 25 years.